 For dog-loving children, we have several volunteer shifts to help our staff care for our canines as they await adoption.
 The afternoon waterer ensures that all of our pets have their water bowls topped off at the end of the day.
 This is a great shift for a parent-child team because you get to meet so many sweet dogs in a short amount of time and the pooches surely appreciate the affection.
 On Saturday, the kong stuffing shift prepares food-filled toys for the dogs to enjoy throughout the week.
 All children can accompany a parent during dog walking.

 Many teenagers aged 16 and older are required to put in a number of volunteer hours for their schools’ service-learning programs.
 The Richmond SPCA recognizes this and opens up most of our volunteer jobs to those students.
 Teenagers 16 and older can work independently in most of the aforementioned shifts.
 They can also act as adoption greeters, welcoming the public to the adoption lobby and assisting our adoption staff during peak adoption times.
 Sixteen year olds are also eligible to work independently with our dogs as dog walkers and as representatives at our offsite adoption events.

 Volunteering at the Richmond SPCA can help your child engage in a community working for a better tomorrow for animals and people.
 The first step to get started as a volunteer is to visit us online and sign up for a New Volunteer Information Session.
 Please visit the volunteer page of our website at www.richmondspca.org/volunteer or contact Alison Carlin, Manager of Volunteers and Programs, at [email protected] to learn more.

-Tabitha Hanes is the director of advancement of the Richmond SPCA.
-To read her biography or that of our other bloggers, please click here.
+Alex Lane is the volunteer and programs assistant at the Richmond SPCA.
+To read the biographies of our regular bloggers, please click here.
 Before posting a comment, please review our comment guidelines.
-Please note that our comment policy requires both your first and last name to be used as your screen name.
+Please note that our comment policy requires a first and last name to be used as your screen name.